Belief is the name of the game.

-Everyone, we all, you, too, have beliefs.
-It is those beliefs which hold our own personal worlds and the physical world together.
-When while driving a car you come to traffic light at an intersection, you look to see the color of the light facing you.
-If you see green, you go through the intersection.
-I did, safely and easily, one hundred times today.
-I zoomed through the junctions, believing that the drivers on the crisscrossing roads would have, see, and abide by their red lights, and stop and wait for me (and others).
-If you are a passenger in a car, you implicitly believe that drivers are going to follow traffic rules.
-I believed other drivers would follow protocol.
-They did, as happens most of the time, nearly universally (albeit in some countries more than others).
+Beliefs hold our own personal worlds and the physical world together.
+When, while driving or riding in a car, your car comes to an intersection, you/ the driver looks for the color of the traffic light.
+If its green, you drive through.
+I have, safely and easily, thousands of times.
+You likely have also.
+I often go through junctions almost unconsciously, believing that the drivers on the crisscrossing roads would have, see, and abide by their red lights.
+That they would and stop and wait for me and others.
+If you are a passenger, you implicitly believe that you driver is going to follow traffic rules.
+You believe, as driver or passenger, that the other drivers on the road will follow protocol.
+And they do, most of the time, nearly universally (albeit in some places more than others).

-When you get into any vehicle, be it a car, a bus, a train, an airplane, a dirigible, you believe that the power supply of that vehicle will not explode.
-When you stay or go into a building, you believe that its structure will be solid enough that the building will not fall down on top of you.
-When you eat, you believe that the food you eat will be good for you or at least tasty, and that it is not poisoned.
+When you get into most vehicles, whether they be a car, a truck, a bus, a train, an airplane, or a dirigible, you also exhibit another belief.
+You believe that the energy supplying that vehicle will operate safely and not explode.
+When you stay or go into a building, you believe that its structure will be stable, that the building will not fall down on top of you.
+When you eat, you believe that the food you eat will be safe and good for you, or at least tasty, and not poisoned.
 And so on.

-All these and innumerable other beliefs are so tightly held, unconsciously held, by you and me, that we rarely, if ever, consciously think of them.
-They are considered givens.
+All these and innumerable other beliefs are tightly held, unconsciously held, by you and me; rarely, if ever, are they consciously considered.
+They are taken as givens.
 They are so much our usual experience that we consider them facts.
-We consider them true and undeniable.
+True, and undeniable.

 All this is to say that we all, every one of us, believes in something.
 In fact, we believe in many things, even those who purport to believe in nothing.
 Without a belief in anything, not a one of us could get out of bed in the morning: we believe the floor is going to be there, and the earth below it, to support us.

-I take the time, and space, and your time, dear reader, to lay this groundwork on this, the LukeyoutheU website landing page, because I want to make clear that belief exists.
-You have it.
-It is like a muscle.
-You have it and you use it.
-Even if you do not often or even ever use it consciously, you use it unconsciously every minute of every waking day.
+I take the time and space, and your time, dear reader, to lay this groundwork on this, the first page of LukeyoutheU, because I want to make it clear that belief exists.
+That you, that everyone, believes in at least some things.
+Beliefs are like muscles.
+You have and use them every minute of every waking day.
+Even if you do not often, or ever, consider them consciously.

-If we could do nothing about our beliefs, if we had zero control over or zero influence on them, or at least some of them, then this discussion would be pointless.
-As it is, however, we do have some control.
-We can, at least, choose or influence some of our beliefs.
-I suggest that we are already, and continually, altering and adapting our beliefs according to our circumstances.
+If we could do nothing about our beliefs, if we were born with them and that was that, if we had zero control over or zero influence on them, or on at least some of them, then this discussion would be pointless.
+Good news, however: we do have control, at last some control.
+We can, at least, choose or influence some, possibly many, of our beliefs.
+Even, perhaps, some of our more deeply held ones.
+I know this theoretically and I know it from my person experience.
+I further suggest that we are already, and continually, altering and adapting our beliefs, usually unconsciously, and often according to our circumstances.
 According to how things are, or we perceive that they are; or how we want them to be, or think they "should" be.

 This website, the idea of LukeyoutheU, is about inviting you to a larger awareness of yourself.
 It invites you to know of your significance.
 It is, I am, going to try to assist you in choosing/ training into yourself changes in the belief systems you already have; possibly, to also incorporate others, if you believe them good for you.
 The purpose?
+To fulfill a desire which I cannot say no to: to express these ideas and others.
+The purpose?
 To, perhaps, help you to improve life.
 Your individual life, and Life itself.

-My goal is to encourage you/ lead you to consciously choose tweaks and perhaps entire new-to-you belief systems which can not only serve you by helping you form greater purpose and meaning and joy in your own life, but also to help, in the ways you can and that they willingly accept, the lives of others.
-Others who may not/ probably will not be your kin.
-To the end that not only your individual life will be better but our communal life will be better.
-That Life itself, on this planet and wherever we humans are and go, will more radiantly express itself.
+My goal is to encourage you/ lead you to consciously choose tweaks, and/ or, perhaps, entirely new or new-to-you belief systems, if you so decide.
+To the end that your modified or newly chosen systems will not only serve you by helping you form greater purpose and meaning and joy in your own life, but will also help, in the ways that you can and that they willingly accept, the lives of others.
+Others who may not be/ probably will not be your kin.
+The idea, the hope, is not only for an individually enhanced, upgraded, and improved life but for a better communal life as well.
+That Life itself, on this planet and wherever we humans are and go, will more radiantly and beneficially express itself.

 The Consciousness Shift podcast